Oxford's Port Meadow - Image courtesy of Danny Chapman

 How to Visit Port Meadow

 Port Meadow is a chosen area for walking and outdoors activities.
 When the meadow floods in the winter and freezes, it’s frequently used as a safe area for skating.
-Port Meadow is one of the most popular locations in Oxford for recreation.
+It’s no surprise that Port Meadow is one of the most popular recreation locations in Oxford!

 Address: Walton Well Rd, Oxford OX2 6ED.